Barnato Park High School: Johannesburg High School For Girls – Barnato Park High School

 In June 1989 Johannesburg High School For Girls, had been condemned to death after 102 years it finally closed on 31 December 1989.
-Barnato Park High School as a co-educational non-racial secondary school opened its doors in January 1990 as a result of the weakening of the apartheid state under Prime Minister P. W. Botha, who used his policy of Total Strategy to bring about reform and greater repression in the 1980s.
+Barnato Park High School as a co-educational non-racial secondary school opened in January 1990 as a result of the weakening of the apartheid state under Prime Minister P. W. Botha, who used his policy of Total Strategy to bring about reform and greater repression in the 1980s.
 The 1990s ushered in the winds of charge in South Africa and the cosmopolitan area of Berea and Hillbrow where it coped well with varied influx of immigrants and the new era school would also now serve fellow South African's if all races, the obvious dwindling enrollment numbers of white female pupils and those moving out of the area to areas like Sandton made it possible for many others who had moved away from the townships which meant that the school was going to lose pupils so they decided to change the school's admission policies and name.
-Barnato Park High School successfully opened its doors in the year 1990 to all races in an attempt to rid South Africa's education system of the apartheid-driven legislation and also in an attempt to fostering interaction between races which had been kept apart.
+Barnato Park High School successfully opened in the year 1990 to all races in an attempt to rid South Africa's education system of the apartheid-driven legislation and also in an attempt to fostering interaction between races which had been kept apart.
 In 1990 the school started with 250 learners and a staff of 10.
 Tuition was offered from standard 6 to standard 8.
 Under the leadership of the principal Mrs. Laura Marcis, the first matriculants in 1992 obtained a pass rate of 88% and in 1993 97%.
-Also from 1998–2000 a 100% pass rate.
+Also from 1998 to 2000 a 100% pass rate.